huggingface/transformers/docs/source/quicktour.rst

      'attention_mask': [1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1]}

 You can pass a list of sentences directly to your tokenizer.
-If your goal is to send them through your model as a batch, you probably want to pad them all to the same length and get tensors back.
-You can specify all of that to the
+If your goal is to send them through your model as a batch, you probably want to pad them all to the same length, truncate them to the maximum length the model can accept and get tensors back.
+You can specify all of that to the tokenizer:
-tokenizer:

 ::